oanda/apidocs/v1/forex-labs.md

 : The title of the event.

 timestamp
-: Time of the event.
-This time will always be returned as a unix timestamp.
+: Time of the event, returned as a unix timestamp.

 unit
 : This field describes the data found in the __forecast__, __previous__, __actual__ and __market__ fields.
-The possible values are: % meaning the data is a percentage, k meaning an amount, or blank if there is no data associated with the event.
+Some possible values are: % meaning the data is a percentage, k meaning thousands of units, or blank if there is no data associated with the event.

 currency
 : This is the currency that is affected by the news event.